-On 29 March, the House of Representatives of the State and on 30 March, the House of Peoples adopted the 2023 budget.
-The Budget for State Institutions and International Obligations of Bosnia and Herzegovina for 2023 amounts to BAM 2.561 billion, a 35% increase compared to 2022.
-The amount foreseen for financing BiH institutions increased by 23%, amounting to BAM 1.315 billion.
-The amount anticipated for servicing foreign debt in 2023 is BAM 1.245 billion, an increase of 52% compared to 2022.
+The 2023 budget was adopted, on 29 March, by the House of Representatives of the State and, on 30 March, by the House of Peoples .
+The Budget for State Institutions and International Obligations of Bosnia and Herzegovina for 2023 amounts to KM 2.561 billion, a 35 per cent increase as compared with 2022.
+The amount anticipated for financing Bosnia and Herzegovina institutions increased by 23 per cent, amounting to KM 1.315 billion.
+The amount anticipated for servicing foreign debt in 2023 is KM 1.245 billion, an increase of 52 per cent as compared with 2022.

-Domestic revenues for financing the BiH Institutions total BAM 1.173 billion (16% increase compared to 2022), of which BAM 1.020 billion come from indirect tax revenues (18% increase), BAM 152.1 million from non-tax revenues (5% increase) and BAM 0.69 million from transfers from other levels (6% increase).
-The budget shows a deficit of BAM 142.0 million (129% increase).
-It is planned to cover it mainly from transferred surplus funds from previous years for BAM 141.1 million and from the sale of fixed assets (BAM 0.99 million).
+Domestic revenues for financing the State institutions of Bosnia and Herzegovina total KM 1.173 billion (16 per cent increase as compared with 2022), of which KM 1.020 billion come from indirect tax revenues (18 per cent increase), KM 152.1 million from non-tax revenues (5 per cent increase) and KM 0.69 million from transfers from other levels (6 per cent increase).
+The budget shows a deficit of KM 142.0 million (129 per cent increase).
+It is planned to cover it mainly from transferred surplus funds from previous years for KM 141.1 million and from the sale of fixed assets (KM 0.99 million).

-On the expenditure side, the adopted budget plans, among others, BAM 791.0 million for gross salaries and allowances (25% increase); BAM 172.5 million for compensations of employees and members of the parliament (24% increase); BAM 199.5 million for material and service expenditures, rent, agreed services, etc. (4% increase), BAM 33.9 million for current transfers and grants (8% increase) and BAM 90.5 million for capital expenditures for purchasing land, buildings, and equipment (86% increase).
+On the expenditure side, in the adopted budget, the following, inter alia, are planned: KM 791.0 million for gross salaries and allowances (25 per cent increase); KM 172.5 million for compensations of employees and members of the parliament (24 per cent increase); KM 199.5 million for material and service expenditures, rent, agreed services, etc. (4 per cent increase), KM 33.9 million for current transfers and grants (8 per cent increase) and KM 90.5 million for capital expenditures for purchasing land, buildings and equipment (86 per cent increase).

-The 2023 budget increased by 23% compared to the 2022 adopted budget, which could be sufficient to remedy the material and social status of around.
-23,000 State employees.
-The chronic underfunding of State Institutions in the last ten years seriously undermines the ability of State institutions to fully meet their legal obligations, to keep and recruit qualified personnel, and to finance vital operational and capital expenditures.
-The chronic lack of funds affects the defense and security sectors.
+The 2023 budget increased by 23 per cent as compared with the 2022 adopted budget, which may be sufficient to remedy the material and social status of approximately 23,000 State employees.
+The chronic underfunding of State institutions in the past 10 years seriously undermines the ability of State institutions to fully meet their legal obligations, keep and recruit qualified personnel and finance vital operational and capital expenditures.
+The chronic lack of funds affects the defence and security sectors.

-The Federation maintained budget stability during the reporting period mostly due to the continued growth of indirect taxes and borrowing.
-On 27 January, the House of Representatives of the Federation adopted the 2023 Federation Budget for BAM 6.72 billion, an increase of BAM 1,12 billion or 20% over the 2022 budget.
+The Federation maintained budget stability during the reporting period owing mostly to the continued growth of indirect taxes and borrowing.
+On 27 January, the House of Representatives of the Federation adopted the 2023 Federation budget for KM 6.72 billion, an increase of KM 1.12 billion or 20 per cent compared with the 2022 budget.

-In the Federation, total domestic revenue of BAM 5.45 billion is projected, a 22% increase compared to the 2022 budget.
-It includes indirect tax revenues of BAM 2.07 billion (23% increase), revenues from contributions to the pension fund of BAM 2.68 billion (21% increase), and non-tax revenues in the amount of BAM 516.6 million (6% increase).
-A new transfer on the revenue side of the 2023 budget is a support package by the European Union to Bosnia and Herzegovina worth BAM 90.5 million, which aims to mitigate the negative socio-economic impact of the energy crisis.
+In the Federation, total domestic revenue of KM 5.45 billion is projected, a 22 per cent increase compared with the 2022 budget.
+It includes indirect tax revenues of KM 2.07 billion (23 per cent increase), revenues from contributions to the pension fund of KM 2.68 billion (21 per cent increase) and non-tax revenues in the amount of KM 516.6 million (6 per cent increase).
+A new transfer on the revenue side of the 2023 budget is a support package by the European Union to Bosnia and Herzegovina of KM 90.5 million, which is aimed at mitigating the negative socioeconomic impact of the energy crisis.